How Many Italian Dialects Are There

 Travel to Dialect-Speaking Regions

 Visiting dialect-speaking regions will give you a firsthand experience of the richness and diversity of Italian language and culture.
-You will also have the opportunity to meet people who are passionate about preserving their local language and traditions.
+Still, you will also have the opportunity to meet people who are passionate about preserving their local language and traditions.
 This can be a life-changing experience that will deepen your appreciation for the linguistic heritage of Italy.

 Advocate for Dialect Education